Solutions Journalism Network: Philosophy

 SJN believes that most news reporting fails to fulfill journalism's mission to hold an accurate mirror up to society.
 While traditional journalism holds that a reporter's primary role is to expose problems, SJN argues that the press should also examine examples of responses to those problems, with the same degree of rigor.
 These responses, it holds, are an important part of what is happening in the world, and accurate coverage of society must include them to be able to provide the whole story.

 SJN attempts to distinguish solutions journalism from "happy news", fluff or advocacy.
 By covering how people are attempting to solve problems, and writing objectively about the associated evidence of failure or success, solutions journalism seeks to provide information of value to society.
 SJN argues that such reporting strengthens the watchdog function of journalism: if some people have found newsworthy responses to a problem, it removes the excuses of those who are behaving badly.

 SJN also argues that a steady diet of problem-focused reporting makes citizens passive, apathetic and disengaged.
 Research shows that news that is only about what's wrong with the world causes readers to disengage.

 For example, one study shows that negative messages about the impending environmental disaster of climate change make people less likely to take action, not more likely.

 SJN posits that readers are more likely to engage when they can learn about newsworthy attempts to solve problems.
 These stories elicit positive emotions that are different than the heartwarming emotions produced by "happy news" stories.
 Instead, they make readers feel a sense of empowerment — a productive emotion for civic engagement.

 Research by the University of Texas' Engaging News Project compared the responses of study participants who read traditional problem-focused stories or the same stories with a solutions component added.
 Readers of the solutions stories were, by large margins, more likely to feel inspired and optimistic, get involved in working towards a solution, share the article and want to read more articles in the same publication.

 The Seattle Times has found similar results when surveying readers about its Ed Lab stories.

-Strategy

-To achieve its mission, SJN works with journalists and news organizations to build awareness and the practice of solutions reporting.

-SJN offers newsrooms workshops and webinars intended to introduce solutions journalism as a practice.
-Participants learn: specific techniques for writing solutions stories without falling into fluff, advocacy, happy news or public relations; systems for finding legitimate stories; storytelling; how to integrate solutions writing into forms of journalism they are already practicing, such as beat, enterprise, and investigative reporting.